Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Lumpectomy is surgery to remove cancer.
 It's a breast-conserving surgery, which means most of your breast remains intact.
-There will be one incision (cut) on the breast for the lumpectomy procedure.
+There will be 1 cut (incision) on the breast for the lumpectomy procedure.
 You may also have a second incision under the arm for a sentinel lymph node biopsy, or for removal of the lymph nodes.
-If you're having a lumpectomy, you'll probably also need radiation therapy later, after you heal.
+If you're having a lumpectomy, you'll likely also need radiation therapy later, after you heal.

 A week or more before the procedure, you will have an exam and routine tests.
 Before surgery:

 Sign any consent forms.

 Tell your healthcare provider about any medicines, herbs, or supplements that you are taking.

 Arrange for a trusted adult to drive you home after surgery.

 Bring a soft shirt that buttons in front to wear home.

-Talk to the anesthesia care provider.
+Talk with the anesthesia care provider.
 He or she will explain how you will be kept free of pain during surgery.

 Your surgeon will make an incision near the tumor.
 The tumor and a surrounding margin of normal tissue will be removed.
 A second incision may also be made under the arm to remove some of the nearby axillary lymph nodes.
 These are checked to see if the cancer has spread to them.
 When the surgery is finished, the incisions will be closed using stitches.
 A gauze dressing will cover the incisions.

 Call your healthcare provider right away if you have any of the following after surgery: